crypticsy/RopeyDVDManagementSystem/README.md

 <a name="requirements"></a>
 ## Requirements

-- 	The.NET Framework [Ideally V.6 was used] must be installed on the system.
+- 	The.NET Framework [Ideally V.6] must be installed on the system.
 - 	Microsoft SQL Server Management Studio [Ideally 2018 version] must be installed.
--   Before running the application, perform "update-database" in the package console manager.
+-   Before running the application, perform `update-database` in the package console manager.

 </br></br>